Tuesday, 31 January 2017

 Konar, Affinity "Mischling" - 2016

-This story is told by the twins Pearl and Stasha, two Jewish girl who end up in Auschwitz and are brought into the "Zoo", the experiment chambers of Josef Mengele, also known as "The Angel of Death".
+This story is told by the twins Pearl and Stasha, two Jewish girls who end up in Auschwitz and are brought into the "Zoo", the experiment chambers of Josef Mengele, also known as "The Angel of Death".
 The title refers to the fact that the twins had one Jewish and one Aryan parent and were therefore considered of mixed race, "Mischling" in German.

 This novel certainly describes one of the darkest parts of a war that was so terrible already, there are no words to describe it.